dymmond/esmerald/docs/en/docs/application/settings.md

 20 years of development of the framework, those became a bit bloated and hard to maintain.

-Inspired by Django and by the experience of 99% of the developed applications using some sort of settings (by environment, by user...), Esmerald comes equipped to handle exactly with that natively and using [Pydantic](https://pydantic-docs.helpmanual.io/visual_studio_code/#basesettings-and-ignoring-pylancepyright-errors) to leverage those.
+Inspired by Django and by the experience of 99% of the developed applications using some sort of settings (by environment, by user...), Ravyn comes equipped to handle exactly with that natively and using [Pydantic](https://pydantic-docs.helpmanual.io/visual_studio_code/#basesettings-and-ignoring-pylancepyright-errors) to leverage those.

-!!!
-Note
-    From the version 0.8.X, Esmerald allows settings on [levels](./levels.md) making it 100% modular.

 ## The way of the settings

-There are two ways of using the settings object within an Esmerald application.
+There are two ways of using the settings object within an Ravyn application.

-* Using the **ESMERALD_SETTINGS_MODULE**
+* Using the **RAVYN_SETTINGS_MODULE**
 * Using the **[settings_module](#the-settings_module)**

 Each one of them has particular use cases but they also work together in perfect harmony.

-## EsmeraldSettings and the application
+## RavynSettings and the application

-When starting a Esmerald instance, if no parameters are provided, it will automatically load the defaults from the system settings object, the `EsmeraldSettings`.
+When starting a Ravyn instance, if no parameters are provided, it will automatically load the defaults from the system settings object, the `RavynSettings`.

 !!!
 Warning
-    In the past `EsmeraldSettings` was called `EsmeraldAPISettings` and that name will remain for now for backwards compatibility.
+    In the past `RavynSettings` was called `RavynAPISettings` and that name will remain for now for backwards compatibility.

     It is advised to simply use the new naming convention to avoid disruption in the future.
 The only change was the name.